 - MIT AgeLab's website, which features multidisciplinary information about aging.
 The site features publications, resources, and tools based on the AgeLab's studies and projects, and it's a must for anyone looking to establish a benchmark of sensitivity and understanding with seniors.

 - The AICPA's PFP Division has links to a number of articles, webcasts, podcasts, and videos available on elder planning on its webpage on elder planning and life transitions after retirement.
-In addition, topics of interest to elders will be covered at the Advanced PFP Conference held in June as a part of the AICPA Engage Conference.
+In addition, topics of interest to elders will be covered at the Advanced PFP Conference held in June as a part of ENGAGE 2017.

 Michael Velazquez, CPA/PFS, CGMA, is a wealth manager at U.S. Wealth of California and U.S. Wealth Coral Gables and a member of the AICPA's PFP Executive Committee.